 Evalina Cassano’s life in an Italian-American family in 1941 is everything it “should be” until she falls in love with Taichi Hamasaki, the son of Japanese immigrants.
 Despite the scandal it would cause and that inter-racial marriage is illegal in California, Evalina and Taichi vow they will find a way to be together.
-But anti-Japanese feelings erupt across the country after the attack on Pearl Harbor, and Taichi and his family are forced to give up … Continue reading →
+But anti-Japanese feelings erupt across the country after the attack on Pearl Harbor, and Taichi and his family are … Continue reading →

 About The Thing with Feathers Emilie Day believes in playing it safe: she’s homeschooled, her best friend is her seizure dog, and she’s probably the only girl on the Outer Banks of North Carolina who can’t swim.

 Then Emilie’s mom enrolls her in public school, and Emilie goes from studying at home in her pj’s to halls full of strangers.
 To make matters worse, Emilie is paired with starting point guard Chatham York for a major research project on Emily Dickinson.
-She should be ecstatic when Chatham shows interest, but she … Continue reading →
+She should be ecstatic when Chatham shows interest, but … Continue reading →

 When a shopping trip with her best friend and best friend’s boyfriend ends in an arrest for shoplifting, Tatum tries to convince her parents of her innocence.
 But instead of understanding that Tatum did nothing wrong, that it was all the creepy boyfriend’s fault, Tatum’s dad leaves her under the strict rule of her stepmother.
 Yay for summer house arrest.

 As part of her punishment, Tatum works community service, where a friend challenges her to start her own business doing graphic design.
-As Tatum explores the possibility, … Continue reading →
+As Tatum explores the … Continue reading →

 Ashton Keller has longed for this moment every day for the last four years: the day he returns home to Gilt Hollow for revenge on the boys who ruined his life.
 He will do whatever it takes to clear his name and prove he didn’t murder his friend Daniel.
 But the town doesn’t greet him with welcoming arms, and it’s certainly not going to give up its secrets easily.
 Harder still, being back reminds Ashton of things he’d rather forget, like his best friend Willow.

 Willow spent months writing Ashton every day after his conviction, which she believed false.
-She stood … Continue reading →
+She … Continue reading →

 Anyone would be thrilled to spend the summer in Paris, but Sophie dreads it.
 Meeting her dad’s new wife and stepdaughter?
 Leaving her friends behind in the States?
 Not fun at all.
 When Sophie arrives, things only get worse.
 Her dad promised her a piano but never follows through.
 Her stepsister Camille torments her constantly, and even recruits her friends to help make Sophie miserable.
 Then one of Camille’s friends reaches out to Sophie.
 His charm and sweetness are the lifeline Sophie needs to get her through the difficult summer.
-The two grow closer, but if Camille finds out, she’ll do everything within her power to ruin … Continue reading →
+The two grow closer, but if Camille finds out, she’ll do everything within her power to … Continue reading →

 In a world in which women are of little value, Grey tries to remain beneath the notice of the ruling Chemists.
 To draw attention to herself risks her very life and the lives of her family and her best friend Whit.
 When Chemists punish Whit for protecting Grey, she abandons hope of escaping notice and vows to help others like Whit, no matter the cost to herself.
 When the Chemists realize what she’s done, her family protects her by spiriting her away to a world within her grandfather’s curio cabinet.
-There, among a strange world of clockwork people, Grey must find a hidden ally and … Continue reading →
+There, among a strange world of clockwork people, Grey must find a hidden ally … Continue reading →